MicrosoftDocs/fabric-docs/docs/real-time-analytics/customize-dashboard-visuals.md

     :::image type="content" source="media/customize-dashboard-visuals/viewing-to-editing-mode.png" alt-text="Screenshot of option to switch to editing mode." lightbox="media/customize-dashboard-visuals/viewing-to-editing-mode.png":::

 1. On the tile that you'd like to customize, select the **Edit** icon.
+Edit the underlying query or the visualization properties.

     :::image type="content" source="media/customize-dashboard-visuals/tile-edit-icon.png" alt-text="Screenshot of the tile edit icon." lightbox="media/customize-dashboard-visuals/tile-edit-icon.png":::